my-rice/POS-TAGGING-DEVICE-SELECTION/README.md

 Hence, we can conclude that the second assignment is more likely to be the right one. <br>
 Design a function pos_tagging(R, S, T, E) that takes in input: <br>
-● a tuple R of roles, <br>
+&emsp; ● a tuple R of roles, <br>
-● a tuple S of strings, <br>
+&emsp; ● a tuple S of strings, <br>
-● a dictionary T whose keys are the roles in R plus the special role Start and values are dictionaries T[r] such that: <br>
+&emsp; ● a dictionary T whose keys are the roles in R plus the special role Start and values are dictionaries T[r] such that: <br>
-○ the keys of T[r] are the roles in R plus the special role End <br>
+&emsp; &emsp; ○ the keys of T[r] are the roles in R plus the special role End <br>
-○ the values of T[r] are the transition probabilities between r and the corresponding role defined by the key <br>
+&emsp; &emsp; ○ the values of T[r] are the transition probabilities between r and the corresponding role defined by the key <br>
-● a dictionary E whose keys are the strings in S and value are dictionaries E[s] such that <br>
+&emsp; ● a dictionary E whose keys are the strings in S and value are dictionaries E[s] such that <br>
-○ the keys of E[s] are the roles in R <br>
+&emsp; &emsp; ○ the keys of E[s] are the roles in R <br>
-○ the values in E[s] are the emission probabilities between s and the corresponding role defined by the key <br>
+&emsp; &emsp; ○ the values in E[s] are the emission probabilities between s and the corresponding role defined by the key <br>
 The function returns a dictionary whose keys are the words in S and the values are the roles assigned to these words, so that the selected assignment is the one of